diegoalejogm/library.ml/README.md

 Implementation of Probabilistic Machine Learning models learned through the reading of Pattern Recognition and Machine Learning Book.

-Handwritten solutions to the book exercises, done by myself, may be found [here](https://www.dropbox.com/sh/mb25knsxraz2j4k/AAB531Meqem09mncNW6TGKkQa?dl=0)
+Handwritten solutions to the book exercises, solved and written by myself, may be found [here](https://www.dropbox.com/sh/mb25knsxraz2j4k/AAB531Meqem09mncNW6TGKkQa?dl=0).

+The purpose of this library is to obtain a better understanding of the algorithms, plus using them for teaching goals.
+This is why the focus of the code developed is to be written in an understandable rather than the most computationally efficient way.

 ## Index